ccdle12/struffle/README.md

 ```

 * To create a new test
-* It's important that <name of contract> is exactly the same as the contract you are trying to test
+* It's important that the <name of contract> is exactly the same as the contract you are trying to test
 ```
 ./scripts/local-scripts/create-test.sh <name of contract>
 ```